 Tribal Corner Tribal happenings plus Tribal Fest California 2012! by April Erzetich Bellydance Oasis Issue 44.
 2012 I have been busy travelling of course but also promoting my new DVD Devis Inspired Combinations.
 It must be the year for Aussie Tribal talent to release...read more

 Tribal Corner Tribal happenings plus Regan’s Divine Journey to Paris Bellydance Oasis Issue 43.
 2012 I can't believe as I am typing that the end of the year is almost upon us but like you we have loads of performances & Xmas concerts & parties to attend.
-All...read more
+All good fun!...read more

 Tribal happenings plus Devi talks to Sashi